An incentive for pensioners of Age Pension age to remain in the workforce.

 The transitional rate of pension is calculated using the old pension income test rules.
 The Work Bonus is not included in this transitional rate calculation.

 If you are on a transitional rate of pension, we will continue to compare your rate with the amount you would receive if you were not on the transitional rate, including the effect of the Work Bonus.

 Once the new rate of pension gives you a rate equal to or higher than the transitional rate, it will be used to calculate your pension.

 If you are thinking of taking up work, you should talk to us about how this might affect your transitional rate.

-If your partner is a pensioner of age-pension age and receives employment income, the Work Bonus will reduce his or her assessable employment income.
+If your partner is a pensioner of age pension age and receives employment income, the Work Bonus will reduce their assessable employment income.

 For each member of a couple, we will assess employment income and apply the Work Bonus.
 Any other income is assessed as usual and will affect each member of the couple equally under the income test.

-If you are eligible for the Work Bonus but your partner is not, he or she may still benefit from the effect of your Work Bonus.
+If you are eligible for the Work Bonus but your partner is not, they may still benefit from the effect of your Work Bonus.